kbrill/sugarcrm-tools/README.md

 # sugarcrm-tools
-An assortment of diagnostic and repair tools I am working on
+An assortment of diagnostic and repair tools I am working on.
+Feel free to make changes and commit them back